 Treatment is directed at restoring and maintaining ocular alignment, eliminating diplopia or visual confusion, enabling binocular vision, and restoring normal appearance.

-If strabismus is secondary to an underlying cause (e.g., abducens nerve [cranial nerve VI] palsy causing esotropia), treatment of this condition is necessary.
+If strabismus is secondary to an underlying cause (e.g., abducens nerve [cranial nerve VI] palsy causing esotropia [inwards deviation of one or both eyes]), treatment of this condition is necessary.

 Strabismus refers to a misalignment of the eyes.
 If strabismus develops in adults, it can cause diplopia (double vision) and visual confusion (seeing different objects in the same location), and it is an important cause of amblyopia in children.
 Whereas normally both eyes fixate (look at) the object of interest, in strabismus one eye fixates and the other (non-fixating eye) is deviated.